balmainn/2022_hackathon/README.md

 # 2022 Hackathon
-# This program is used to keep track of books that a teacher has.
-Teachers can look up books by ISBN10 and the program will add it to a list.
-They can also lend it out to students, or transfer the book to another teacher.
+# This program is used to keep track of books that a teacher has in their classroom, as well as which students have checked out a book.
+Teachers can look up books by ISBN 10 or 13 and the program will add it to a list.
+They can also transfer the book to another teacher.
 # The program is command line based for right now, i tried to make it inuitive to use.
+but in the proecess made some componants break.
+Which is sort of a reoccuring theme.
+Individual pieces work well, it just doesnt all work well together.
 # User input is not validated, nor are edge cases.
 Please stick to the provided options in the prompts of the program.
 ## There are 2 hard coded ISBNs at the top of main.py for you to use, if you would like.
 They are A Series Of Unfortunate Events, books 1 and 2 of the series.
 ## getbooks.py contains the majority of the code that does stuff.